Ashland University Psychological Counseling Services

 On Wednesday, March 11th, 2020, Counseling Services suspended all face-to-face services and has been exclusively providing remote services to students.

-In Fall 2020, Counseling Services plans to continue providing remote services.
+In Spring 2021, Counseling Services plans to continue providing remote services.
 Per regulatory guidelines, all intake sessions will be via video chat.
 Counseling Services is offering additional face-to-face video conferencing, phone, text chat, and email support services to students once they complete their intake session.

 Face-to-face, in-person services will resume when it is safe.
 Students are encouraged to continue using our remote services.